 - Surveillance: be wary of snooping, whether it be in person or through video.
 This can lead to credential theft or sensitive data disclosures.

-- Theft of Devices: Opportunistic or organised theft of devices can lead to data breaches and sensitive data leaks.
+- Theft of Devices: Opportunistic or organized theft of devices can lead to data breaches and sensitive data leaks.
 This may be carried out both by criminals and more advanced groups.

 - USB chargers: These are supplied in public places for convenience but can be used to download and execute malware onto your devices.